D4 · GCB

 Common Questions

-Budget $200–$400/month for electricity, water top-up, chemicals, and quarterly professional servicing.
-Saltwater pools have slightly lower chemical costs but higher equipment maintenance.
-A robotic cleaner ($1,500–$3,000) reduces manual cleaning time significantly.
+Ongoing running costs cover electricity, water top-up, chemicals, and quarterly professional servicing.
+Saltwater pools have slightly lower chemical costs but higher equipment maintenance, and a robotic cleaner reduces manual cleaning time significantly.
+We can advise on expected upkeep for your specific pool.

 A plunge pool is compact (typically 3m × 2m, 1.2m deep) — designed for cooling off and relaxation, ideal for terrace houses.
-A lap pool is longer (8m+ × 2.5m) for swimming exercise.
-Plunge pools start from $60,000; lap pools from $90,000.
+A lap pool is longer (8m+ × 2.5m) for swimming exercise and costs more to build.
 Both can include heating, jets, and lighting.
+We provide a tailored quote after a free consultation.

 Yes.
 Swimming pool construction requires BCA structural approval and PUB water supply permits.
 If your property is in a conservation area, additional URA approval may be needed.
 We handle all permit applications as part of the project.

-Infinity-edge pools cost 30–50% more than standard pools due to the catch basin, additional plumbing, and precise engineering required.
-Budget $100,000–$200,000+ for a residential infinity pool, depending on size and site conditions.
+Infinity-edge pools cost more than standard pools because of the catch basin, additional plumbing, and precise engineering required.
+The final figure depends on size and site conditions, and we provide a tailored quote after a free consultation.

-Saltwater pools use a chlorine generator that converts salt into chlorine — gentler on skin and eyes, lower chemical costs, but the generator needs replacement every 3–5 years ($1,500–$3,000).
+Saltwater pools use a chlorine generator that converts salt into chlorine — gentler on skin and eyes, with lower chemical costs, but the generator needs replacement every 3–5 years.
 Traditional chlorine pools have lower upfront equipment costs but require more frequent chemical handling.
+We can advise on the best option for your home.

 Have a different question?
 See the full Swimming Pools guide or WhatsApp us.